 This is an alternative treatment option that works in some cases and some vets may recommend acupuncture for pain relief.

 Important: Regular follow-up visits will ensure that the vet keeps an eye on the treatment plan’s effectiveness.
 The goal will usually be to remove the symptoms entirely or to prevent them from getting worse.

-For those that do show symptoms, a good treatment plan may help to provide a good quality of life even with Spondylosis.
+A good treatment plan may help provide a good quality of life even with spondylosis for those dogs that do show symptoms.
 Granted, the dog may experience some challenges in movement because of the reduced range of motion that Spondylosis causes.

 Your vet may probably provide a more informed prognosis of your dog based on his or her condition’s progression.